Anne-Lii/Anne-Lii/README.md

 Studying for a Higher Education Diploma in Computer Science with a specialization in Web Development at Mid Sweden University.
 Graduating in June 2025.

+## Explore My GitHub

+Feel free to explore my GitHub repositories!
+Please note that some repositories are smaller assignments from the early stages of my education, while others are larger fullstack projects developed as final projects for various courses.

+I am continuously learning and improving, and my more recent projects reflect my current skills and focus areas.

 Sharing some of my projects from school — some smaller, some larger, and all part of my development journey.

 ## School Projects